TritonDataCenter/rfd/rfd/0034/README.md

 - ensure cannot migrate the same instance at the same time (double migration)
 - ensure other actions to the instance (start, stop, delete, etc...) cannot be performed while an instance is migrating
+- ensure changes made to the instance (like alias change, adding a tag) during the sync phase are propagated to the target instance
 - ensure an owner cannot stop (abort) an operator controlled migration
 - for incremental, ensure the instance has not been reprovisioned in the time between the initial snapshot send and the incremental snapshot send.